krbnite/krbnite.github.io/_posts/2018-11-15-Cypher-Syntax-Highlighting-for-Vim.md

 ...in Vim, but not on GitHub :-(

 Oh GitHub, why hast thou forsaken me!
-(Forsaken me.
+(Relevant music plays in the background, reminding the world that System of a Down needs to put out a new album already: "Forsaken me.
+Forsaken me.
 Forsaken.
-Me.
-Oh, I--- cry, when angels deserve to die!)
+Me--!
+Oh, I--- cry--- when angels deserve to die!")

 ## References